cdk8s-team/cdk8s/packages/cdk8s-plus/README.md

 **cdk8s+** is a software development framework that provides high level abstractions for authoring kuberenetes applications.
 Built on top of the auto generated building blocks provided by [cdk8s](../cdk8s), this library includes a hand crafted *construct* for each native kubernetes object, exposing richer API's with reduced complexity.

-## Disclaimer
+> ## Disclaimer<br>

-**You should not use this library in production environments.**
+> **You should not use this library in production environments.**<br><br>

-This library is in very early stages of development, as such, and in correspondence with a `0.x` semantic major version line, its `API` is likely to rapidly change in breaking ways.
+> This library is in very early stages of development, as such, and in correspondence with a `0.x` semantic major version line, its `API` is likely to rapidly change in breaking ways.
 We therefore highly discourage using this library in production workloads.

 ## Letter Of Intent